Skip to content Skip to footer

 You can read more about the history of the house and the family that lived in it on our History page.

-Tours of the museum are guided, and require a ticker for entry into the museum or the gift shop.
+Tours of the museum are guided, and require a ticket for entry into the museum or the gift shop.
 Walk-in tickets are available, and we accept cash, check, and card payments.
 Members of the Society can walk-in for free — simply present your membership card when you arrive.

 A guided tour of the Richardson-Bates House Museum begins with the first floor period rooms, furnished with period-appropriate (often original) pieces.
 The second floor consists of one period room and multiple exhibition spaces, with a video tour available for those who cannot make it up the stairs.